-By this point in the process, you should already be working with a mortgage broker.
-So, you should receive a list of everything you need for a mortgage pre-approval from your mortgage broker, which can vary depending on your specific circumstances.
+You should already be working with a mortgage broker by this point in the process.
+So, you should receive a list of everything you need for pre-approval from your mortgage broker, which can vary depending on your circumstances.

 - Income Information: Your mortgage broker can tell you which documents are needed for your type of employment.
-They can include pay stubs, tax returns, W-2s, and 1099s for the previous two years, as well as documents that show additional sources of income.
+These documents can include pay stubs, tax returns, W-2s, and 1099s for the previous two years, as well as additional income sources.

-- Asset Information: You need to provide information about any other assets you own.
+- Asset Information: You must provide information about any other assets you own.
 This documentation can include bank statements and information about investments.
-Also, if you are receiving a gift to help pay for the home, you will need documentation.
+Also, you will need documentation if you receive a monetary gift to help pay for the home.

-- Personal Information: You will need to provide your Social Security number for a credit check, as well as a valid form of identification that can include a driver’s license or passport.
+- Personal Information: You will need to provide your Social Security number for a credit check and a valid form of identification that can include a driver’s license or passport.